OwnLocal/ruby-style-guide/tlrd.md

       # constants are next
       SOME_CONSTANT = 20

-      # afterwards we have attribute macros
+      # then attribute macros
       attr_reader :name

       # followed by other macros (if any)
       validates :name

-      # public class methods are next in line
+      # public class methods are next
       def self.some_method
       end